divadnauj-GB/nvbitPERfi/README.md

 Now you should have two new folders `logs`, `sdcs` and one report file `results-modeIRA1000.txt` inside `test-apps/logs/VectorAdd`

-that's it, now you can continue having fun|
+that's it, now you can continue having fun.

+PS. there might have been bugs, so don't blame me :)

 # NVBitFI: An Architecture-level Fault Injection Tool for GPU Application Resilience Evaluations